redis/hiredis/README.md

         // handle error
     }

-The asynchronous context can hold a disconnect callback function that is called when the connection is disconnected (either because of an error or per user request).
-This function should have the following prototype:
+The asynchronous context can hold a connect callback and a disconnect callback function.
+The connect callback is called when the connection was successfully established, or when there was an error in the process of connecting.
+The disconnect callback is called when the connection was disconnected (either because of an error or per user request).
+This functions should have the following prototype:

     void(const redisAsyncContext *c, int status);

+On a connection the `status` argument is set to `REDIS_OK` when there are no connection errors.
+When it is set to `REDIS_ERR` it signals that there was an error during the connection (the error can be accessed using the `err` field of the context).

-On a disconnect, the `status` argument is set to `REDIS_OK` when disconnection was initiated by the user, or `REDIS_ERR` when the disconnection was caused by an error.
+On a disconnection, the `status` argument is set to `REDIS_OK` when the disconnection was initiated by the user, or `REDIS_ERR` when the disconnection was caused by an error.
 When it is `REDIS_ERR`, the `err` field in the context can be accessed to find out the cause of the error.

+**Note**: On connection errors only the connect callback is called (with `REDIS_ERR` as status), while the diconnect callback is not called because the context actually never established the connection.

-The context object is always free'd after the disconnect callback fired.
+The context object is always freed after the disconnect callback (or the connection callback signaling an error) fired.
 When a reconnect is needed, the disconnect callback is a good point to do so.

-Setting the disconnect callback can only be done once per context.
+Setting the connect or disconnect callback can only be done once per context.
 For subsequent calls it will return `REDIS_ERR`.
-The function to set the disconnect callback has the following prototype:
+The functions to set the callbacks have the following prototypes:

+    int redisAsyncSetConnectCallback(redisAsyncContext *ac, redisDisconnectCallback *fn);
     int redisAsyncSetDisconnectCallback(redisAsyncContext *ac, redisDisconnectCallback *fn);

 ### Sending commands and their callbacks